Map-A-Droid/MAD/README.md

 ## MADMIN
 MADMIN is a web frontend to configure MAD to your needs, see the current position of your devices, fix OCR failures.
 You can enable it with `with_madmin` in the config file or `-wm` as a command line argument.
 The default port is 5000.
 See the config.ini.example for more options.

+## Tools
+To make your life easier you can use the scripts in `scripts/`.

+### Spawnpoint Importer (import_allspawns.sh)
+If you used to scan before and happen to still have your spawnpoints in your Monocle or Rocketmap database then you can use this script to import them to MAD.
+You must have the trs_spawn table already in your database and you must have filled out the Database portion of the MAD config file!

+### Intel Importer (intelimport.sh)
+If you ran the MITM method for the first time, you will probably notice that all gyms are missing namen and pictures.
+If you want to add this information, you can use this script.
+First of all, you'll need a CSV Export from the  [Ingress Intel Map](https://intel.ingress.com/intel).
+Install [IITC](https://iitc.me/) and the `IntelCsvExporterMADedition.js` in the scripts directory.
+Make sure to scrape all the necessary portals in your area and export the CSV file to your server.
+The Second step is to run the script with the csv file as the first parameter.
+Example: `./intelimport.sh export.csv`.

 ## Security
 RGC and PogoDroid both support wss/HTTPS respectively.
 Thus you can setup reverse proxies for MAD.
 The Auth headers in RGC and Pogodroid both use Basic auth.
 This means the password/username is not encrypted per default, that's to be done by SSL/TLS (wss, HTTPS).